-- In most cases that require evacuation of a building (fire, explosion, bomb threat), occupants should proceed to a clear or safe location away from the building, but where they can be accounted for.
+- In most cases that require the evacuation of a building (fire, explosion, bomb threat), occupants should proceed to a clear or safe location away from the building, but where they can be accounted for.
 First Response Team members may direct you to other locations.
 Please comply with their requests in order to effect a safe evacuation.

 - Evacuation of persons with disabilities will be given the highest priority.
 They will be evacuated by the most expeditious and safe means available.
-If you are aware of person(s) with disabilities in your building who require assistance, please notify a First Response Team member.
+If you are aware of the person(s) with disabilities in your building who require assistance, please notify a First Response Team member.

 - When evacuating the building, do not run.
 Walk and remain quiet.
-Be observant to your surroundings and know a second means of escape from your building in the event that your primary route is obstructed.
+Be observant of your surroundings and know a second means of escape from your building in the event that your primary route is obstructed.

 - Occupants, once outside the building, should congregate with co-workers to make sure that everyone has evacuated safely.
 If you discover that someone is unaccounted for, notify a First Response Team member.

-- Intentional evading or refusal to evacuate will result in notice of violation.
+- Intentional evading or refusal to evacuate will result in a notice of violation.
 In residence halls, the Resident Assistants and/or First Response Team members will go room to room to ensure that evacuation of the residence hall is completed and evacuation procedures are followed.

 As stated in the Student and Faculty Handbook at Alice Lloyd College, the abuse of any life safety equipment in any campus building or facility is a serious violation of College policy.
 Abuse of any life safety equipment is also a violation of state and federal law.